- 2 hrs ago Daily Horoscope, 04 February 2023: Today's Horoscope Predictions For All Zodiac Signs

 3) Do not re-heat: Re-heating the tea will burn out the natural herbal benefits.
 It is best to drink a freshly prepared one; only then it will be serving the purpose for which it is being used.

 4) Do not drink it all the time: Herbal tea is not meant to be drunk all the time.
-For example, drinking tulsi tea early in the morning helps to better digestion.
+For example, drinking tulsi tea early in the morning helps for better digestion.
 You can consult a doctor or a dietician before taking up any herbal tea.

 5) Do not close the lid while preparing: While preparing the herbal tea, it should be ensured that the lid is open and that the water is allowed to evaporate.
 According to Ayurveda, this helps make the tea rich with the ingredients meant for deriving the herbal tea's health benefits.

 Does Tea Really Help Improve The Immune System?